FuelLabs/fuels-ts/CONTRIBUTING.md

 ## Important

-When using your local version of `fuels`, remember that you need to run `pnpm build` on every change you do to source files, otherwise the chagnes won't be propagated to dependent apps using it.
+When using your local version of `fuels`, remember that you need to run `pnpm build` on every change you do to source files, otherwise the changes won't be propagated to dependent apps using it.

 See also: